sniper19p/broken_bones-Discord-music/README.md

 If you find any errors please make an new issue [here](https://github.com/sniper19p/broken_bones-Discord-music/issues)

-Before you install, you will need..
+Before you install, you will need...
 --------------------------------------
 - Node.js v16.6+